M66B/FairEmail/docs/FAQ-sq-rAL.md

 It is inevitable that data will be used to synchronize messages.

 If the connection to the email server is lost, FairEmail will always synchronize the messages again to make sure no messages were missed.
 If the connection is unstable, this can result in extra data usage.
-Dans ce cas, c'est une bonne idée de réduire le nombre de jours pour synchroniser les messages au minimum (voir la question précédente) ou de passer à la synchronisation périodique des messages (paramètres de réception).
+In this case, it is a good idea to decrease the number of days to synchronize messages to a minimum (see the previous question) or to switch to periodically synchronizing of messages (receive settings).

 To reduce data usage, you could change these advanced receive settings: